 - Put the pill on your tongue.

-- Close your lips tightly around the mouth of the water bottle.
+- Close your lips tightly around the bottle opening of the water bottle.

 - Drink from the bottle, keeping your lips tightly around the mouth of the bottle and use a sucking motion to drink the water.

 You should be able to swallow the pill immediately as you are drinking.